hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 ## Build File Watcher Service from Source

-In the Windows® environment, the File Watcher Service operates in conjunction with the HMI application, continuously monitoring file system activities such as creation, modification, and deletion.
-Upon detecting any changes, it transmits the relevant file data over the network to the `ChatQnA Core` service for ingestion and contextual processing, thereby supporting Retrieval-Augmented Generation (RAG) workflows.
+In the Windows® environment, the File Watcher Service works with the HMI application to continuously monitor file system activities such as creation, modification, and deletion.
+When it detects any changes, it sends the relevant file data over the network to the `ChatQnA Core` service for ingestion and contextual processing, supporting Retrieval-Augmented Generation (RAG) workflows.

 ### Prerequisites